Opentrons/Protocols/protocols/1649b1/README.md

 ## Description
-This protocol automates a nucleic acid purification using the [Opentrons Magnetic Module](https://shop.opentrons.com/collections/hardware-modules/products/magdeck) and [Opentrons Temperature Module](https://shop.opentrons.com/collections/hardware-modules/products/tempdeck)</br>
+This protocol automates a nucleic acid purification for the LGC Sbeadex Plant Maxi Kit using the [Opentrons Magnetic Module](https://shop.opentrons.com/collections/hardware-modules/products/magdeck) and [Opentrons Temperature Module](https://shop.opentrons.com/collections/hardware-modules/products/tempdeck)</br>

 If you have any questions about this protocol, please email our Applications Engineering team at [protocols@opentrons.com](mailto:protocols@opentrons.com).